tresorit/ZeroKit-Realm-encrypted-tasks/android/readme.md

 * IDE: You will need [Android Studio](https://developer.android.com/studio/index.html) to open and build the project.

 ## Step 1: Download app
-**Download the sample app** from https://github.com/tresorit/ZeroKit-Realm-encrypted-tasks/tree/master/android to your computer
+**Download the sample app** by cloning this repository or downloading as a [zip file](https://github.com/tresorit/ZeroKit-Realm-encrypted-tasks/archive/master.zip).

 Open it up in Android Studio